 In 1985, she participated in the recording of “That’s What Friends Are For,” which became a number-one hit worldwide and raised awareness and major funds for AIDS research, which she continues to support, among other causes such as The Starlight Foundation, children’s hospitals, world hunger, disaster relief, and music education for which she has been honored and has raised millions of dollars.
 Ms. Warwick also participated in the all-star charity single, “We Are the World” and performed at “Live Aid.”

 Ms. Warwick has been honored by AMFAR, the Desert Aids Project, and Clive Davis at his pre-Grammy party.
 Ms. Warwick was also inducted into The Grammy Museum where a special 50th Anniversary career exhibit was unveiled.
 Most recently, Ms. Warwick released a star-studded duets album entitled, “Feels So Good,” featuring collaborations with some of today’s greatest artists.
 Most recently, Warwick was the recipient of the coveted and prestigious 2017 Marian Anderson Award for her career accomplishments and philanthropy.
 She was honored in a 2018 PBS Television Special, “Then Came You,” was named 2019 Ambassador to the Smithonian Institute’s Year in Music and is a 2019 Grammy Lifetime Achievement Award recipient.

 $58 / $78 / $88 / $128 + applicable fees

 Under 18 Must Be Accompanied by a Paying Adult.

-With regard and respect for the safety of our patrons large bags are not permitted.
-No bags bigger than 10” by 16” allowed.
+With regard and respect for the safety of our patrons no bags are allowed unless they are clear, and the contents are clearly visible.